govau/notify-client-java/README.md

 ```

-If you are using Gradle, Artifactory, or Nexus you can click 'set me up!' on https://bintray.com/gov-uk-notify/maven/notifications-java-client for instructions.
+If you are using Artifactory, or Nexus you can click 'set me up!' on https://bintray.com/gov-uk-notify/maven/notifications-java-client for instructions.

 **Import the `NotificationClient`**